In this post I will be explaining how to correctly expose for high contrast lighting conditions to provide a well exposed photo.

-Use a Reflector To Bounce Light Back Into The Shadows – another simple solution
+Bounce Light Back Into The Shadows - another simple solution

 This is a great way to subtly add light into shadows or faces.

-Grab something white (cardboard is perfect) and position it so that the available light is reflected into the shadow area.
+Use an existing wall of grab something white (cardboard is perfect) and position it so that the available light is reflected into the shadow area.

 Just beware of making it too bright and too harsh – for example a mirror would be way too much.

 You can get pretty cheap multi-coloured reflectors that are lightweight and fold up to nothing.